 As a Chartered Global Management Accountant (CGMA) you won’t be just a number cruncher, but manage the future of a business.
 The pillars are therefore designed to cover not just finance, but a range of other business areas.

-Enterprise: how to formulate and effectively implement strategy.
+How to formulate and effectively implement the strategy.

-Performance: how finance helps in formulating and effectively implementing strategy.
+How finance helps in formulating and effectively implementing the strategy.